 United States of America.-The Medal of Honor (1861) was authorized by Congress as an award of the highest distinction to officers and men of the armed services for supreme gallantry in action.
 There are two types.
 United States Army: a bronze five-pointed star superimposed upon a green enamelled laurel wreath, with green trefoils on the rays of the star.
 A center medallion bears the head of Minerva in relief, encircled by the inscription "United States of America."
 It hangs from a bar bearing the word "Valor," the whole surmounted by a spread eagle.
-The reverse side of the bar is engraved "The Congress to-."
-United States Navy, Marine Corps, and Coast Guard (in time of war): a five-pointed bronze star tipped with trefoils, each ray containing sprays of laurel and oak.
+The reverse side of the bar is engraved "The Congress to-," United States Navy, Marine Corps, and Coast Guard (in time of war): a five-pointed bronze star tipped with trefoils, each ray containing sprays of laurel and oak.
 In the center, within a circle of 34 stars is Minerva, personifying the United States, repulsing Discord, represented by snakes, the whole being suspended from an anchor.
 Both medals are worn around the neck only, on a bright blue ribbon containing a cluster of 13 white stars.
 See also Medal of Honor, United States Army:

-Other American distinctions-United States Army: the Distinguished Service Cross (1918) for individual acts of heroism against an armed enemy; the Distinguished Service Medal (1918) for exceptionally meritorious service, and the Soldier's Medal (1926) for heroism not involving actual conflict with an enemy.
-United States Navy: the Navy Cross (1919) for heroism against an armed enemy, and the Distinguished Service Medal (1919) for exceptionally meritorious service to the government.
+Other American distinctions-United States Army: the Distinguished Service Cross (1918) for individual acts of heroism against an armed enemy; the Distinguished Service Medal (1918) for exceptionally meritorious service, and the Soldier's Medal (1926) for heroism against an armed enemy, and the Distinguished Service to the government.
 To civilians for outstanding Services, the Medal for Merit (1942).
+The Distinguished Service to the government.
+To civilians for outstanding Services, the Medal for Merit (1942).
 The Distinguished Flying Cross (1926) for heroism in the air.
-The Legion of Merit (1942) in four degrees, to personnel of armed forces of friendly foreign nations, the United States and the Philippines, "hor have distinguished themselves by exceptionally meritorious c receives wounds necessitating treatment by a medical officer" is eligible.
+The Legion of Merit (1942) in four degrees, to personnel of armed fores of friendly foreign nations, the United States and the Philippines, "who have distinguished themselves by exceptionally meritorious conduct in the performance of outstandin receives wounds necessitating treatment by a medical officer" is eligible.